 Since we can't thoroughly discuss every single piece of legislation that impacts data stored in the DMZ in one post, here's a table summarizing: relevant laws and regulations, the data they aim to protect, and the businesses they apply to.

-How a reverse proxy can help you achieve regulatory compliance
+How a reverse proxy in the DMZ can help you achieve regulatory compliance

 Clearly, in order to ensure regulatory compliance, what you need here is a solution that will allow you to store all your sensitive data in your internal network but, at the same time, still make them securely accessible to associates who need to access them from the Internet.